Max Fleischer: Later career

 Unable to form a studio due to the demand for military training films, Fleischer was brought in as head of the animation department for the industrial film company, The Jam Handy Organization in Detroit, Michigan.
 While there he supervised the technical and cartoon animation departments, producing training films for the Army and Navy.
 Fleischer was also involved with top-secret research and development for the war effort including an aircraft bomber sighting system.
 In 1944, he published Noah's Shoes, a metaphoric account of the building and loss of his studio, casting himself as Noah.

 Following the war, he supervised the production of the animated adaptation of Rudolph the Red-Nosed Reindeer (1948), sponsored by Montgomery Ward.
 Fleischer left Handy in 1953 and returned as production manager for the Bray Studios in New York, where he developed an educational television pilot about unusual birds and animals titled, Imagine That!

-In 1954, Max's son, Richard Fleischer, was directing 20,000 Leagues Under the Sea for Walt Disney.
-This brought about the honorary luncheon that united Max with his former competitor and reunited him with several former Fleischer animators who were then employed by Disney.
-This meeting of the former rivals seemed cordial, and Max remarked that he was very happy making educational films at this point in his career.
-However, in his collection of memoirs entitled Just Tell Me When to Cry, Richard relates how, at the mere mention of Disney's name, Max would mutter, "that son-of-a-bitch".
+In 1954, Max's son, Richard Fleischer, was directing 20,000 Leagues Under the Sea for Walt Disney Productions.
+This brought about an honorary luncheon that united Max with his former competitor and reunited him with several former Fleischer animators who were then employed by Disney.
+Despite having disliked Disney for causing his career's decline, he warmed up to Disney's commitment to quality, developing a friendship that lasted until Disney's death in 1966.